10 Fall Foliage Drives in 10 Vacation Destinations

-For the best views, take a scenic drive in Branson in mid to late October.
+For the best views in Branson, take a scenic drive in mid to late October.
 The area has several road trip options, ranging from an hour to half-day routes.
 Table Rock Lake and Kimberling City offer a drive that takes 1.5 hours and includes foliage, lake and mountain views, and historic bridges.
-Those who prefer more adventure can ride the Branson Scenic Railway, a top attractions for all ages.
+Those who prefer more adventure can ride Branson Scenic Railway, a top attractions for all ages.

 Among the best U.S. states for fall foliage drives, Colorado starts to change colors in late September with more areas reaching peak by mid October.
 The state houses over 25 scenic and historic byways, many of which visit top resort towns such as Aspen, Beaver Creek, Copper Mountain and Vail.